ultimate271/notes/tolkien/akallabeth.md

 and new lands and new seas were made; and the world was diminished, for Valinor and Eressëa were taken from it into the realm of hidden things.

+### All of Númenor is lost, lastly Tar-Míriel the Queen
 In an hour unlocked for by Men this doom befell, on the nine and thirtieth day since the passing of the fleets.
 Then suddenly fire burst from the Meneltarma, and there came a mighty wind and a tumult of the earth, and the sky reeled, and